 #GP(0) If the I/O privilege level is less than 3.

-If an attempt is made to execute the POPF/POPFD instruction with an operand-size override prefix.

-#SS(0) If the top of stack is not within the stack segment.

-#AC(0) If an unaligned memory reference is made while alignment checking is
+If an attempt is made to execute the POPF/POPFD instruction with an operand-size override prefix. #SS(0) If the top of stack is not within the stack segment. #PF(fault-code) If a page fault occurs. #AC(0) If an unaligned memory reference is made while alignment checking is enabled.